This post may contain affiliate links. Please read my disclosure policy for details.

 Instructions

-• Place egg whites and caster sugar in a glass or metal bowl.
-Place the bowl over a bain-marie and beat the whites using a whisk until their temperature reaches 45°C / 113 °F.
+• Prepare the meringue base – Place the egg whites and caster sugar in a glass or metal bowl.
+Set over a bain-marie and whisk until the temperature reaches 45°C (113°F).

 • Increase to medium-high speed and keep beating until peaks form.
 You know the meringue is sufficiently stiff when it agglomerates into the whisk.
 If peaks are visible but the meringue is still too runny, keep beating.

-• Lay some baking paper over a macaron template, and secure the four sides with some weights (I use anything I have in hand).
-Using a macaron template is optional, I just like to use it so that all my trees are of similar size.
+• Lay some baking paper over a macaron template and secure the four sides with weights (or use anything you have to hold it in place).
+A macaron template is optional, but it helps keep all the trees the same size.

-• Pipe the meringue out holding your piping bag vertically.
-Pipe the base until the meringue reaches the sides of the macaron circle.
-If not using any template, just pipe the meringue until the base reaches about 3 cm / 1.2 inch.
-Stop piping and slightly lift your piping bag, pipe a smaller circle of meringue.
-Stop piping and slightly lift your piping bag again, pipe an even smaller circle of meringue.
-Stop piping and lift the nozzle up to create the top of the tree.
+• Pipe the meringues by holding the piping bag vertically.
+Start by piping the base, making sure the meringue fills the macaron circle.
+If not using a template, pipe the base to a size of about 1.2 inches (3 cm).
+Then, stop piping and slightly lift your piping bag to pipe a smaller circle.
+Repeat to pipe an even smaller circle for the top.
+Finish by lifting the nozzle to create the point at the top of the tree.

-• Transfer the baking paper and meringue onto a baking tray.
+• Transfer the baking paper with the meringues onto a baking tray.

-• Once time is up, turn off the heat but leave the meringue inside the oven, door closed, for about two hours or until the oven has completely cooled down.
-This will avoid the meringue from breaking.
+• Once the baking time is up, turn off the oven but leave the meringues inside, with the door closed, for about 2 hours, or until the oven has completely cooled.
+This will help prevent the meringues from cracking.

-1. Vanilla extract: make sure to use vanilla extract.
-Do not substitute with vanilla aroma/flavors/essence.
-These are imitations of vanilla extract, according to the brand the vanilla imitation can be unpleasant as the sole flavor within the meringue.
+1. Vanilla extract: be sure to use pure vanilla extract.
+Do not substitute with vanilla aroma, flavor, or essence, as these are imitation flavors that can be unpleasant as the main flavor in the meringue.

 Nutrition